AdobeDocs/experience-manager-cloud-service.en/help/forms/notable-changes.md

 +++ 6. HTML5 Forms (Mobile Forms)

-The service does not support HTML5 Forms (Mobile Forms).
+*   The service does not support HTML5 Forms (Mobile Forms).
 If you render your XDP-based forms as HTML5 Forms, you can continue using the feature on AEM 6.5 Forms.

+*   If you have a usecase to capture data offline and synchronizing it the next time you return online, you can continue using the [AEM Forms Workspace](https://experienceleague.adobe.com/docs/experience-manager-65/forms/use-aem-forms-workspace/introduction-html-workspace.html) feature on AEM 6.5 Forms.

 +++

 +++ 7. Form Data Model

-Forms data model supports only HTTP and HTTPs endpoints to submit data.
-The service does not support Mutual SSL for REST connector and x509 certificate-based authentication for SOAP data sources. * Forms as a Cloud Service allows to use Microsoft Azure Blob, Microsoft Sharepoint, Microsoft OneDrive, and services supporting general CRUD (Create, Read, Update, and Delete) operations as data stores, both Open API specification 2.0 and Open API specification are supported.
+*   Forms data model supports only HTTP and HTTPs endpoints to submit data.
+The service does not support Mutual SSL for REST connector and x509 certificate-based authentication for SOAP data sources.

+*   Forms as a Cloud Service allows to use Microsoft Azure Blob, Microsoft Sharepoint, Microsoft OneDrive, and services supporting general CRUD (Create, Read, Update, and Delete) operations as data stores, both Open API specification 2.0 and Open API specification are supported.
 The service also provides support for JDBC connector.

 +++